Ermenek Dam

 The Ermenek Dam is a double-curvature concrete arch dam located on the Göksu River in Karaman Province, Turkey.
 The 210 m tall dam (218 m from thalweg level) was the highest in Turkey at the time of its construction and currently ranks third after Deriner Dam and Yusufeli Dam.
 The development was backed by the Turkish State Hydraulic Works.
 Completed in 2009, the primary purpose of the dam is to support its 300 MW power station.
+The Görmeli Ottoman bridge from 1290 (also called Ala Köprü) was submerged as a result of the completion of the Ermenek Dam.

 Ermenek Consortium

 Ermenek Dam was constructed by the Ermenek Consortium that was specially created for this project.
 Member companies of the Consortium are BM Muhendislik ve Insaat A.S. (pilot and leader of the civil group), Alpine Bau GmbH, Pöyry Energy GmbH (engineer), Alstom Austria AG (financial coordinator and leader of the E&M group), VA TECH HYDRO GmbH & Co. and Voith Hydro GmbH & Co.

 The Consortium was also responsible for provision of full foreign financing for the project, under terms agreeable to the Turkish Treasury.